Atria Management Company

-Atria Management Company, LLC (AMC) is a subsidiary of Atria Senior Living, Inc. (ASL).
-Along with another subsidiary of ASL, Atria Management Company manages independent living, assisted living, supportive living, and memory care communities in more than 344 locations in 44 states.
-In Canada, ASL subsidiary Atria Management Canada, ULC manages 29 Atria Retirement communities in seven Canadian provinces.
-Collectively, Atria communities are the residence of choice for approximately 40,000 senior adults and the company employs more than 14,000 staff.
+Atria Management Company, LLC (AMC), also known as Atria Senior Living, is a subsidiary of Atria Senior Living, Inc. (ASL).
+Atria Management Company manages independent living, assisted living, and memory care communities in more than 200 locations in 38 U.S. states.
+In Canada, Atria manages 29 independent living communities in seven Canadian provinces.
+Collectively, Atria communities are the residence of choice for approximately 35,000 senior adults and the company employs more than 10,000 employees.
 Atria is based in Louisville, Kentucky.

-In the U.S., Atria communities are concentrated along the U.S. East and West Coasts, including 26 communities in metropolitan New York, and 59 in California with concentrations in the Bay Area, Orange County and Los Angeles markets.
+In the U.S., Atria communities are concentrated along the east and west coasts, including 21 communities in metropolitan New York, and 42 in California with concentrations in the Bay Area, Orange County and Los Angeles markets.
 Atria also has a significant presence in metropolitan areas including Toronto, Boston, Houston, Atlanta, Dallas, Seattle, and Portland.

-Atria Home Care, LLC, also a subsidiary of ASL, provides private duty aide and companion services in the New York City metropolitan area for senior adults.

 Brands

-AMC communities are managed under consumer brands that include CoterieTM, Atria Signature, Atria Park®, Atria Senior Living®, and Holiday by Atria®.
-Atria Management Canada, ULC manages Canadian communities under the brand name Atria Retirement CanadaTM.

-Coterie is a joint venture between Atria and Related Companies that offers residents world-class luxury senior living amenities and care in prime cities across the country.
-Atria Signature communities feature resort-style apartments, amenities, and discrete care primarily in coastal markets.
-Atria Park communities provide enhanced care, concierge service, and advanced-stage memory care, catering to seniors in upmarket urban and suburban cities.
-Atria Senior Living communities are full-service communities featuring multiple levels of care with a focus on assisted living, primarily in suburban markets.
-Holiday by Atria provides independent living for older adults at an approachable price point.
+Coterie is a joint venture between Atria and Related Companies that offers senior living and care in cities across the country.
+The Atria Signature Collection communities feature apartments, amenities, and care primarily in coastal markets.
+Atria Park communities provide care, concierge service, and advanced-stage memory care, catering to seniors in upmarket urban and suburban cities.
+Atria Senior Living communities have a focus on assisted living, primarily in suburban markets.
+Holiday by Atria provides independent living for older adults at what it calls "an approachable price point".
 Atria Retirement Canada offers independent living to older adults from British Columbia to New Brunswick.

 History

+1990s and founding

-Atria began in 1996 when Vencor spun off its assisted living and independent living senior living communities into a public company called Atria Communities, Inc. It had 22 communities in 13 states with a total of 3,022 units, including 650 Assisted Living units and 2,372 Independent Living units..
+Atria began in 1996 when Vencor spun off its assisted living and independent living senior living communities into a public company called Atria Communities, Inc. It had 22 communities in 13 states with a total of 3,022 units, including 650 Assisted Living units and 2,372 Independent Living units.

-In 1998, A real estate private equity fund sponsored by and affiliate of Lazard Freres and Company (Lazard Freres Real Estate Investors, ”LFREI”) purchased Atria Communities, Inc. for approximately $750 million, merging Atria with its Kapson Senior Quarters unit.
+In 1998, a real estate private equity fund sponsored by an affiliate of Lazard Freres and Company (Lazard Freres Real Estate Investors, ”LFREI”) purchased Atria Communities, Inc. for approximately $750 million, merging Atria with its Kapson Senior Quarters unit.

+2000s

 In June 2003, Atria announced it was merging with ARV Assisted Living of Costa Mesa, California which was also owned by an affiliate of Lazard Freres Real Estate Investors LLC.
 On October 1, 2003, Atria Senior Living Group (“Atria”) named John A. Moore as Chief Executive Officer of the combined Atria-ARV company.